 Registered office address and handling of statutory mail, if required

-You can register your limited company in your home address as many people do
+You can register your limited company at your home address, many people do.

 Annual confirmation statements filed with Companies House

-This takes just 10 minutes, you log into the Companies House website, check your information are correct and pay £13.
+This takes just 10 minutes, you log into the Companies House website, check your details are correct and pay £13.
 It’s extremely simple, you don’t need your accountant to do it for you.